 Working as a programme support officer for Digital Schoolhouse – I do exactly what my job title says and support the programme wherever possible alongside the team.
 From Ingenuity Days, social media comms & esports tournaments to internal admin, stakeholder meetings and industry events, I am proudly pushing and supporting the programme across the UK and rest of the world.
 In my spare time, I have founded and help to run a non-profit, community focussed group called Esports Youth Club.
 Safe to say I am never too far away from an esports event!

 I joined Ukie in November 2022 as Policy and Public Affairs Manager and I have the honour to combine my passion for both games and policy to help the UK games industry maintain and grow its position as a global leader.
 I am a half-German and half-Italian specimen who has lived in the UK for over 10 years and prior to joining Ukie, I worked for various political agencies and graduated in War Studies from King’s College London.
 In the rare instances where I am not playing Super Mario, I like to be in the gym, watch football, walk my dog, and try to understand UK politics.

 Policy and Public Affairs Officer

-As Ukie's Policy and Public Affairs Officer, I help shape the gaming industry's future through policy papers, briefings, and plenty of tea-fuelled stakeholder chats.
+As Ukie's Policy and Public Affairs Officer, I help shape the industry's future through policy papers, briefings, and plenty of tea-fuelled stakeholder chats.
 On top of that, I serve as the secretariat for the Video Games and Esports APPG, bringing together industry voices and Parliament to hype up our beloved sector.
 Always on top of the latest political happenings, I monitor developments like a hawk to keep our industry in the game.
 Before joining Ukie, I worked at political advisory firm Hanbury Strategy.
 Outside of work, you'll find me cheering on Chelsea over land and sea or eagerly anticipating the next Prime Minister's Questions.